Want Legal Rights Regarding Your Child?

 Legitimation is the legal process to establish the father’s legal rights in Georgia.
 Without legitimation, the father of a child born to unmarried parents has no custody rights, even if he is listed on the birth certificate.
-However, he will be responsible for child support, even if he has not legitimized the child, if it is established that he is the biological father.
+However, if it is established that he is the biological father, he will be responsible for child support, even if he has not legitimized the child.

-Few fathers want all of the financial obligations of being a parent without any of the emotional and legal benefits.
+Few fathers want all of the financial obligations of being a parent without any of the emotional and legal benefits of custody.
 Legitimation can accomplish several goals:

 - It can give fathers the right to visitation or custody of minor children